 Adult Education Classes

+Second and fourth Mondays of each month at 7:30 p.m., starting September 12.
+Study Biblical Hebrew grammar and texts with Bruce Rosen, former Biblical Hebrew Instructor at Brandeis University.
 The main goal of the class is to help improve our understanding of the plain meaning of the Biblical text, its vocabulary and grammar, using study guides.
-Participants need to be able to read Hebrew.
-New students welcomed.
-Taught by Dr. Bruce Rosen, former Biblical Hebrew Instructor at Brandeis University.
+Participants need to be able to read Hebrew; prior knowledge of modern Hebrew is helpful, but not required.
+New students are welcome!

 New Class: Reading Isaiah Together